jem0ntr053/jem0ntr053/README.md

 - 👋 Hi, I’m Jonathan, but my friends just call me Jay.
 - 👀 I’m interested in sound engineering software and data mining and visualization.
-- 🌱 I just earned a Batchelor's degree in Software Engineering at Sam Houston State University
+- 🌱 I just earned a Bachelor's degree in Software Engineering at Sam Houston State University
-- 💞️ I’m looking to collaborate on open source projects in Python or C++.
+- 💞️ I’m looking to collaborate on open source projects in Python.
 - 📫 How to reach me:
 -     j.e.montrose@gmail.com